lostdecade/manor/_posts/2012-05-18-choc-onslaught.md

 	</a>
 </div>

-My girlfriend, Melissa, is studying to be a [Pasty Chef][1].
+My girlfriend, Melissa, is studying to be a [Pastry Chef][1].
 One of her recent projects was to create a chocolate box (A box made of chocolate which contains chocolate truffles).

 Since she's a big fan of our game [Onslaught!
 Arena][2], she decorated her chocolate box with characters from the game alongside an awesome looking chocolate LDG axe!